sergiusens/snappy-docs/core/usage.md

 title: "Use the snap command"
 ---

+This is an overview of commonly used snap commands.
+You can find the full command reference [here](/docs/reference/snap-command).

 ## Log in to a snap store

 Snaps are normally installed from a [store](/docs/core/store).
 You can interact with a store without signing-in, but signing-in offers a number of advantages.
 These advantages include the ability to access your private snaps and managing your snaps without requiring root on the device.